White Lady: United States

 Union Cemetery in Easton, Connecticut, has reported sightings of a white lady since the late 1940s, said to haunt the nearby Stepney Cemetery in Monroe, Connecticut.

 In Altoona, Pennsylvania, she is known as the White Lady of Whopsy.
 Her ghost is said to haunt Wopsononock Mountain and Buckhorn Mountain in the western part of Altoona.
 It's said that she and her husband had an ill-fated crash over what's known as Devil's Elbow as you head into the city itself where both of them tumbled over the side of the mountain.
 According to legend, she is seen looking for her husband on foggy nights, has been picked up as a hitchhiker, and her reflection is not seen in the mirror, but she always disappears around Devil's Elbow.

-In Yermo, California, at the Calico Ghost Town, author Lorin Morgan-Richards is said to have seen the ghost of a White Lady up close while it roamed the outskirts of town and he wrote about it in detail in his book Welsh in the Old West.

-In Fremont, California, there are 2 instances of the White Lady Legend.
+In Fremont, California, there are two instances of the White Lady Legend.
 One known as the White Witch and the other simply known as the Prom Dress Girl.
 Both legends have ghost sightings in the Niles Canyon Area.
 The White Witch story is about a woman named Lowerey.
 She was one of the first people in the area killed in a horse carriage accident in the early 20th century.
 People claim to have seen her in a cemetery in the area with strange lights.
 Local legend says you can see her walking the ridge between the Niles Hollywood-style sign and the canyon.
 The Prom Dress Girl story is about a high school girl who gets in a car accident on February 26 somewhere around in the late 20th century.
 Sightings of her claim she wears a white prom dress and tries to hitch a ride from passing by vehicles on the route 84 highway between Fremont, California, and Sunol, California.

 In Dallas, Texas at White Rock Lake Park, it is reported that the ghost of a twenty-year-old looking girl, known as "The Lady of White Rock Lake" described as wearing a water-soaked 1930s evening dress, who usually appears at night along the roadside of East Lawther Drive.
 Witnesses claim the phantom asks to be taken to her home on Gaston Avenue in Dallas before disappearing in the car during the ride and leaving behind a waterlogged car seat.
 Legend claims the woman to be a drowning victim from a boating accident in the 1930s.
 Reports of the ghostly encounters were published in Dallas-area newspapers in the 1960s.